greiginsydney/Intervalometerator/docs/setup-the-Pi.md

 ## Startup Tasks
 ### NTP

-82. If your Pi has no network connectivity, it will need its real time clock set each time it boots (as the clock is volatile - it's not battery-backed).
-If you have connectivity, skip the next steps and resume at Step 102.
+82. If your Pi will have no network connectivity once it's deployed, it will need its real time clock set each time it boots (as the clock is volatile - it's not battery-backed).
+If you have connectivity, skip the next steps and resume at Step 87.

 83. Create a service for the time sync.
 This runs once when-ever the Pi boots, reading the real time from the Arduino and then using this to set its own internal clock.
 Assuming the file 'setTime.service' (provided as part of the repo) is in the home directory, move it to /etc/systemd/system/ with this:
 `sudo mv ~/setTime.service /etc/systemd/system/setTime.service`